The aim of

 They shape sound and material cultures through technical experimentation, working spontaneously, collecting and generating information to arrive at a knotty mixed-media synthesis.

-WARBLE film research, sonic boom,
+WARBLE film still research, sonic boom,

 2020